m-ehab2/readme/README.md

 ## Project Status

-TechHub is currently in development.
+readme is currently in development.
 Your feedback and contributions are highly appreciated!

 ## Future Plans